-When compared to traditional approaches, organic practices, like integrated organic input management, can increase nutrient utilization efficiency by as much as 40.9%.
+When compared to traditional approaches, organic practices, such as integrated organic input management, can increase nutrient utilization efficiency by as much as 40.9%.
 Techniques like vegetative barriers and low tillage are frequently used in organic systems, which significantly reduce runoff and soil erosion and increase water usage efficiency.
 Because organic farming relies more on natural inputs, it typically has higher energy efficiency per unit area, but yields per unit product may be lower (Laurence et al, 2015).